snikiforov55/rexec/README.md

 ## Http Return codes
 ### 500 Internal Server Error
 Is returned if any internal error occur in the executor code itself.
 The response will contain an error text if any.

+### 501 Not Implemented
+Is returned if any path except the api end point was requested.
+The response will contain an error text if any.

 ### 404 Non Found